125 Words to Understand 50% of the Quran

 Quran Progress uses exactly this frequency data to organize your learning.
 The most repeated words are taught first, for maximum impact from the very first sessions.
 The app is available in English, French, German, Turkish, Indonesian, and Malay.

-500,000 verified users.
-28,000 reviews.
+Over 500,000 users.
+Over 28,000 reviews.
 A 4.9/5 rating on the stores.
 The first word you learn could change your relationship with the Quran forever.